AdobeDocs/learning-manager.en/help/migrated/learners/feature-summary/social-learning-web-user.md

 On this platform, the different type of content that can be shared are video, audio, screenshot, text, question, and poll.
 Users can also share their online learnings with their peers by using the **Share to Social bookmarklet**.
 For more information, see  [Share to Social Learning](share-to-social.md).

-Content can also be posted inside a board with the help of the **Adobe Captivate Prime desktop application**.
-For more information, see  [Adobe Captivate Prime app for desktop](../adobe-learning-manager-app-for-desktop.md).
+Content can also be posted inside a board with the help of the **Adobe Learning Manager desktop application**.
+For more information, see  [Adobe Learning Manager app for desktop](../adobe-learning-manager-app-for-desktop.md).

 Only if the administrator enables Social Learning, the feature is visible to a learner .